-31. Bell is located in the province of residence of each of the members of the Consumer Payor Class who meets the definition of "consumer" under the Consumer Protection Act and analogous definitions of the Equivalent Consumer Protection Legislation.

-32. Bell is a "supplier" under s.
-1 of the Consumer Protection Act and analogous provisions of the Equivalent Consumer Protection Legislation.

-33. The members of the Class who made or received calls through the OTMS for personal, family or household purposes on terms imposed by Bell are "consumers" as defined in s.
-1 of the Consumer Protection Act and analogous provisions of the Equivalent Consumer Protection Legislation.
+- 31. Bell is located in the province of residence of each of the members of the Consumer Class who meets the definition of "consumer" under the Consumer Protection Act and analogous definitions of the Equivalent Consumer Protection Legislation. - 32.
+Bell is a "supplier" under s.
+1 of the Consumer Protection Act and analogous provisions of the Equivalent Consumer Protection Legislation. - 33.
+The members of the Class who made or received calls through the OTMS for personal, family or household purposes on terms imposed by Bell are "consumers" as defined in s.
+1 of the Consumer Protection Act and analogous provisions of the Equivalent Consumer Protection Legislation. - 34.
+Every instance of an Ontario Prisoner making a phone call from a Facility to another Class Member for personal, family or household purposes constitutes a "consumer agreement", "consumer transaction" or as otherwise defined in the Equivalent Consumer Protection Legislation where Bell agreed to supply its telephone services to those Class Members for payment.

-34. Every instance of an Ontario Prisoner making a phone call from a Facility to another Class Member for personal, family or household purposes constitutes a "consumer agreement", "consumer transaction" or as otherwise defined in the Equivalent Consumer Protection Legislation where Bell agreed to supply its telephone services to those Class Members for payment.
-35. As detailed herein, Bell represented that the rates for calls at the Facilities were the same as its residential rates for the general public.
-In the Proposal, which was part of the Contract under which Bell exercised its monopoly, Bell represented that its telephone services for Ontario Prisoners would be at an "identical call rate and connection fees including all time of day and mileage discounts as are experienced by Bell residential customer".
+- 35. As detailed herein, Bell represented that the rates for calls at the Facilities were the same as its residential rates for the general public.
+In the Proposal, which was part of the Contract under which Bell exercised its monopoly, Bell represented that its telephone services for Ontario Prisoners would be at an "identical call rate and connection fees including all time of day and mileage discounts as are experienced by Bell residential customer". - 36.
+This Representation was false.

-36. This Representation was false and/or used exaggeration, innuendo or ambiguity contrary to s.
-14(2)14 of the Consumer Protection Act and analogous provisions of the Equivalent Consumer Protection Legislation.
 In reality, Bell charged the Class astronomical prices that no one else pays outside the Class-including Bell's residential customers.
-It may be open to Bell's residential customers outside of prison to make a Collect Call at the rates charged to the Class.
-However, no residential customer of rational mind would choose a Collect Call at the rates imposed on the Class instead of paying a fraction of a single Collect Call for unlimited long distance calling or using a competitive calling card to reduce the overall charge for a Collect Call.
-The OTMS call system is unique to Prisoners in the Ontario correctional Facilities insofar as rates are concerned.
-Reasonably comparable telephone services in Ontario since 2013 for residential and other public customers have been cellphones, calling cards and, to a lesser extent, residential landlines, all both of which cost a fraction of the exorbitant amounts that Bell charged the Class Members.
+The OTMS call system is unique to Prisoners in the Ontario correctional Facilities.
+Reasonably comparable telephone services in Ontario since 2013 for residential and other public customers have been cellphones and, to a lesser extent, residential landlines, both of which cost a fraction of the exorbitant amounts that Bell charged the Class Members. - 37.
 When a Prisoner made a local call, Bell imposed more than a \$1 charge for each local call.
 Whenever the Crown transported a Prisoner to a Facility in a neighbouring area, Class Members were forced to pay in excess of \$30 for a long-distance phone call.
-These calls were capped at 20 minutes.

-37. No other reasonably comparable telephone service in Ontario costs anywhere near these amounts.
-Depending on how many calls a Prisoner made in a month, the amounts of money that

-Bell extracted from the Class Members could be tens of times higher than those paid by consumers outside the OTMS, including Bell's own residential customers.

-38. There is no operational or security reason why telephone services have to be provided on a Collect Call basis.
+These calls were capped at 20 minutes. - 38.
+No other reasonably comparable telephone service in Ontario costs anywhere near these amounts.
+Depending on how many calls a Prisoner made in a month, the amounts of money that Bell extracted from the Class Members could be tens of times higher than those paid by consumers outside the OTMS, including Bell's own residential customers. - 39.
+There is no operational or security reason why telephone services have to be provided on a Collect Call basis.
 The Defendants in fact changed the OTMS to allow non-Collect Calls in or about May of 2020.